 The bust or head of Buddha is not traditionally a pose; it does not have any historical significance associated with the life of Gautam Buddha.
 But it is gaining momentum mainly as an art form.
 It is generally accepted that the head of Buddha symbolises his self-knowledge.

 Where to put these: As this is a relatively contemporary artistic rendition of Buddha, there are no hard and fast rules for placement.
-However, places with challenging energy such as bathroom, laundry rooms and storerooms are off limits.
+However, places with challenging energy such as bathrooms, laundry rooms and storerooms are off limits.

 Where to Keep Buddha Statue in the House #8: Laughing Buddha

 First things first, Laughing Buddha or Ho Tai as he is called in Chinese, is not the same as Gautam Buddha.
-He is in fact a Chinese monk who was a patron saint of children, much like Santa Claus.
+He is, in fact, a Chinese monk who was a patron saint of children, much like Santa Claus.
 He has bags laden with gifts for the little ones.
 Moreover, he’s often depicted with five children on him.
 Laughing Buddha is sometimes confused with Gautam Buddha, but there is no harm done as the prior is also a beacon of positivity and prosperity.

 Where to put these: East is the lucky direction for a home and that is where these adorable idols should be placed.